SatSense's Blog

 In the United Kingdom dams and reservoirs play a vital role in water utilities conservation but are high risk areas.
 But SatSense it here to help.

-Real Time Data Dashboards and the Future of Smart Asset Monitoring and Safety
+Real Time Data Dashboards and the Future of Smart Asset Monitoring

 Megastructure asset owners often use manual processes and siloed data sets to collate asset monitoring acumen including insight on ground movement.
 For large-scale businesses, this can be a costly and challenging process.